CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/getting-started-lab2.md

 ## Login to the Azure Portal

-1. In the JumpVM, click on the Azure portal shortcut of the Microsoft Edge browser, which is created on the desktop.
+1. In the JumpVM, click the Azure Portal shortcut in Microsoft Edge, which is created on the desktop.

    ![](../media/eyhackday2img1.png)